rwaldron/nino-io/readme.md

 [![Build Status](https://travis-ci.org/rwaldron/nino-io.png?branch=master)](https://travis-ci.org/rwaldron/nino-io)

-## Nino-IO is compatible with Linino One and Arduino Yun.
+## Nino-IO is compatible with Linino One ~~and Arduino Yun~~.

+**Unfortunately, the creators of Linino One and the LininoOS have not been very helpful in responding to my requests for help with Arduino Yun compatibly.
+As such, this project no longer supports the Yun (which is fine, because it never really did)**

 Nino-IO is a Firmata.js-compatibility class for writing Node.js programs that run on the [Linino One](http://www.linino.org/modules/linino-one/) or [Arduino Yun](http://www.linino.org/modules/yun/).
 This project was built at [Bocoup](http://bocoup.com)